adolfintel/TDF/README.md

 * `0` (default): disabled
 * `1`: when the game is launched, TDF will ask where you want to save the trace, then launch the game with relay enabled

+__`TDF_WINE_SMOKETEST`__
+Whether or not to perform a "smoke test" to make sure that Wine actually works before trying to run the game, that way we can tell if a crash is a Wine problem or a game problem.
+TDF does this by default but you can disable it if it takes too long at the "Starting Wine" screen.

+Possible values:
+* `1` (default): do the "smoke test"
+* `0`: skip the "smoke test" for faster startup

 __`TDF_WINEMONO`__
 Whether to install Wine Mono in the prefix or not.
 Mostly useful for launchers and applications based on .NET, games don't usually need this.